How To Recycle Bottle Caps ♻️: Are Bottle Tops Recyclable?

-Recycle Bottle Caps: Have you ever wondered why they always make us remove caps and tops from plastic bottles before we put them in the commingled bin?
-Similarly, we also talked about whether polystyrene and aluminium foil are recyclable or not – check them out!
+Recycle Bottle Caps ♻️: Have you ever wondered why they always make us remove caps and tops from plastic bottles before we put them in the commingled bin?
+Similarly, we also talked about whether polystyrene and aluminium foil is recyclable or not.
+Check them out!

 I know what you’re thinking, “This is a real hassle.”
 Well, I’ve got some good news for you!
 Apparently, plastic bottle caps are recyclable.